SumayaAzadJerin/Movie-Recommendation-System-/README.md

 *The figure shows the flow for the Movie Recommendation system.*

-From the figure, we can see when user watch a movie, the system will generate or display the similar movie for the user to watch.
+From the figure, we can see when user watch or rate a movie, the system will generate or display the similar movie for the user to watch.
 The recommendation maybe from the same genres or cast from the previous movie.